LGBT Mental Health Certificate Overview

 Students interested in the LGBTQ community and are interested in this certificate should consult with their program director and academic advisor about the effect of the certificate on their entire program of study.
 For inquiries about the certificate, contact Dr. Cristina Magalhaes at firstname.lastname@example.org.

-For more information on the prerequisites and courses for this program, please refer to the academic catalog.
+For more information on the prerequisites and courses for this program.

 Learn About Admissions Requirements